MicrosoftDocs/OfficeDocs-SharePoint/migration/Asynchronous-metadata-read-api.md

 # Migration Asynchronous Metadata Read API

 > [!Important]
 >This is a preliminary beta trial and not a full production release, hence not all features are tested and verified.
-Feature is subject to change.
+Features are subject to change without notice.